WebOfTrustInfo/rwot11-the-hague/advance-readings/data-exchange-agreements--automating-lawfulness-to-data-tranactions.md

 ## Abstract

-The Data Exchange Agreemeent provides a suit of agreements that enable automated agreement handling for data exchange between a Data Source (DS) and Data Using Service (DUS).
+The Data Exchange Agreemeent provides a suite of agreements that enable automated agreement handling for data exchange between a Data Source (DS) and Data Using Service (DUS).
 It helps organisations to continue leveraging their data assets while being transparent and legitimate in their data usage.
 Automated agreement handling is a requisite for a scalable and regulatory-compliant data marketplace..
 It also provides individuals control over how their data is used and exchanged.

 This RWOT paper provides information on how any organisation can leverage data using SSI and non-SSI protocols while being lawful, scalable and trustworthy.